 If you’ve ever gotten really high (or even just kinda high) and listened to music, you probably already know that it can be quite an experience.
 Sounds become deeper, richer, and more vibrant; you can distinguish the timbres, rhythms, and notes more clearly; songs sound crisp, lush, and full of detail.
 Your sense of hearing seems to be heightened in the same way that your vision is if you put on a pair of prescription glasses.
 However, there is a lot that goes into the ‘why’ behind making music sound better high.

 With higher doses of THC, many users even report some slight synesthesia.
-The exact effect and experience of stoned synesthesia varies from person-to-person, which makes it hard to describe.
+The exact effect and experience of stoned synesthesia vary from person-to-person, which makes it hard to describe.
 Personally, I have experienced an auditory-visual form of synesthesia that intensifies when I close my eyes.
 The sounds I hear translate into colors and shapes; for example, a guitar chord might burst out in all directions like the spray of a wave crashing against a rock, and a synth lead might dart around my closed eyelids as a blue ball of light, seeking a new position for each note and making each melody into a constellation.

 Enough gushing about how fun it is, though – chances are, you already know that music sounds better when you’re high.
 Keep reading to find out why.

 Time dilation is “a difference in the elapsed time measured by two clocks, either due to their having a velocity difference relative to each other, or by their being differently situated in a gravitational field.”
 That’s how it works on a physical level.
 On a perceptual level, something very similar happens when you use cannabis.
 One study found that on average, over a period of 15 seconds, subjects under the influence of cannabis perceived the passage of 16.7 seconds.